Citrus, ricotta and honey cheesecake with a pistachio base - The Field

-Both light and creamy, this cheesecake is deliciously decadent.
-Try Philippa Davis' recipe for citrus, ricotta and honey cheesecake with a pistachio base
+This cheesecake makes the perfect springtime pud.
+Philippa Davis' recipe for citrus, ricotta and honey cheesecake with a pistachio base is light, creamy and decadent

-Give a burst of freshness, flavour and brightness to a dish by adding citrus.
-It’s Phillipa Davis’ favourite trick for springtime dining.
-Try her recipe for citrus, ricotta and honey cheesecake with a pistachio base and add a decadent final flourish to your springtime supper.
+Citrus works wonders for adding a burst of flavour and freshness and is perfect for springtime dining, advises Philippa Davis.
+Her recipe for citrus, ricotta and honey cheesecake with a pistachio base is a light and creamy treat.

 For a lighter dessert, try blood orange, cardamom and tequila sorbet – best served supremely chilled and with a generous dash of extra tequila on top.